seedhartha/kotorblender/README.md

 ## Compatibility

 We aim to maintain compatibility with latest LTS versions of Blender.
-KotorBlender was last migrated to, and tested with Blender versions 4.2.8 and 4.4.0.
+KotorBlender was last migrated to, and tested with Blender versions 4.2 and 4.4.

+Those of you still using Blender 3.6 or 3.3 are advised to stay with version [3.10.3](https://github.com/seedhartha/kotorblender/tree/v3.10.3) of the addon.

 ## Installation